qaalabs/DE5M4/docs/day1/agile/scenario-c.md

-# Breakout Activity: Scenario C - Manufacturing Company
+# Scenario C - Manufacturing Company

-Apply your phases from the previous activity to the scenario below.
+*Apply your phases from the previous activity to the scenario below.*

 ## Scenario